seenimd/crypshow_live_price_tracker/README.md

 - Live tracking for more then 100+ cryptocurrency with graph.
 - Live news update from genuine source.
 - Favorite section for tracking convenience.
-- The logo was designed using Figma.
+- The logo was designed using canva.
 - The application has theme mode (light and dark theme).

 ### Developer mode: